Mullin High School

 Mullin High School or Mullin School is a public high school located in Mullin, Texas, United States and classified as a 1A school by the UIL.
 It is part of the Mullin Independent School District located in northwest Mills County.
-Mullin School has all grades (K-12) in one building.
+Mullin School has all grades (K-12) on one campus.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.